uMANG6891/go_ubiquitous/README.md

 ## Features of Go Ubiquitous - Sunshine

-- Android watch face fro Square and Round watches.
+- Android watch face for Square and Round watches.

 ## Screenshots